 + Kelly Amis, Producer, Director & Editor

 After graduating from Georgetown University, Kelly taught in South Central Los Angeles as a charter corps member of Teach for America.
 She has an M.A. in Education Policy from Stanford University and researched the Australian education system as a Fulbright Scholar.
 In Washington, DC, Kelly worked for U.S. Senator Dianne Feinstein, Fight for Children, Cesar Chavez Charter Schools and Building Hope, which she helped design and launch.
 Since founding Loudspeaker Films in 2009, Kelly has won the Teach for America Social Innovation Award, the Rising Star Director's Award from the Canada International Film Festival and documentary awards from festivals including Harlem, Napa, Amsterdam, Houston, Humboldt and (In)Justice for All.
-You can learn more about her work at LoudspeakerFilms.com, watch interviews with Kelly here and here, and read some of her writing here.
+You can learn more about her work at LoudspeakerFilms.com, watch interviews here and here, and read some of her writing here and here.

 + Shaka Jamal Redmond, Cinematographer & Editor

 Shaka Jamal is an innovative filmmaker and musician from Oakland, California and founder of OLU8.
 His experience as a producer, director, cinematographer, editor, writer, performing artist and music producer bring invaluable perspective and talent to any venture.
 Shaka has a B.A. in History from Tuskegee University and a Master’s of Fine Arts in Cinema from San Francisco State University.
 Shaka is the first filmmaker from Oakland, CA to receive the Game Changers Fellowship which led him to premiere a series of micro-documentaries in New York at Harlem's Schomburg Center for Research in Black Culture.